 We were asked on my Facebook Page (please feel free to visit and like the page here) about the total number of stitches in Tunisian crochet.
 Honestly, it could take forever to come up with a definitive response and that still wouldn’t get them all!

 Now, keep in mind that this list only includes “stitches”, not stitch patterns.
 Things like Seed Stitch and Honeycomb Stitch, etc. are combinations of stitches, not actual stitches.

 Let’s just do a quick rundown of stitches.
 It won’t be long before you see why trying to put a number to the different stitches is next to impossible.

 6 primary insertion stitches (where you place the hook to pull up a loop):

 Twisted Stitches.
-I have videos for twisted stitches on my channel for:
+We have videos for twisted stitches on the Youtube channel for:

 All the twisted stitches can be twisted in either direction, making double the number.
 And, you can twist other stitches as well, making it even higher.

 These are other stitches that can be worked as for any of the insertions making them actually 6 different stitches in 1.
 For instance, the Tunisian Double can be worked with an insertion of reverse, simple, purl, knit, etc.:

 Tunisian Half Double Stitch